Beginner โฑ 120 min ๐Ÿ“‹ 12 Steps

 Step 1 ยท Review MDI Architecture and Plan Deployment

 Understand the MDI deployment model before installing sensors.
-Sensors run as services on each DC, capturing authentication protocols, LDAP queries, DNS lookups, and directory replication traffic via Windows Event Tracing (ETW) and network parsing.
+Sensors run as services on supported servers, capturing authentication protocols, LDAP queries, DNS lookups, and directory replication traffic via Windows Event Tracing (ETW) and network parsing.

 Architecture Components